Shhsvri/BIOF043-R-Hands-on/README.md

 - R Markdown Reference Guide: Help > Cheatsheets > R Markdown Reference Guide.

 > You could also obtain these at: https://rstudio.com/resources/cheatsheets/.

-### 1. Getting Started

-You need the rmarkdown package, but you don’t need to explicitly install it or load it, as RStudio automatically does both when needed.

-#### 1.1 R Markdown basics